 California Landlord Rights and Responsibilities

-Just like tenants, landlords have a set of rules and responsibilities in California.
-The rights of a landlord are:
+Just like a tenant, California landlords have a set of legal rules and responsibilities.
+The legal rights of a landlord are:

-- Respond to any maintenance requests from tenants in a reasonable amount of time.
+- Respond to any maintenance notices from a tenant in a reasonable amount of time.

-Now that you understand your and your tenants’ rights and responsibilities when it comes to renting a property, it’s time to learn about all the other aspects of California’s landlord-tenant laws.
+Now that you understand your and your tenant's legal rights and responsibilities when it comes to renting a space, it’s time to learn about all the other aspects of the laws in California.

 A Tenant’s Right to Privacy

-Prior to entering the home, a landlord must provide their tenant with at least 24 hours' notice.
-However, in an emergency situation, a landlord may enter the dwelling without notice.
+Prior to entering the home, California landlords must provide their tenant with at least 24 hours' written notice.
+However, in an emergency situation, a landlord may enter the dwelling without written notice.

-As a landlord, you know that it is ultimately your responsibility to ensure that your rental home remains habitable and safe for your tenants.
+As a landlord, you know that it is ultimately your responsibility to ensure that your rental unit remains habitable and safe for your tenant.
 But what is included in this responsibility?
-According to California state law, here are the amenities that must be provided to your tenants:
+According to California law, here are the amenities that must be provided to your tenant:

 - A stable and safe dwelling structure.